-The consolidated financial statements have been prepared on a historical cost basis, except for financial assets available for sale and financial assets at fair value through profit or loss that have been measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for available-for-sale financial assets, financial assets at fair value through profit or loss and investment properties that have been measured at fair value.

-The financial statements of the subsidiaries are prepared using consistent accounting policies except for certain investment properties carried at cost by one of the Group's subsidiaries, and adjustments have been made to unify the accounting policy with the Group's accounting policies below.
+The financial statements of the subsidiaries are prepared using consistent accounting policies except for certain investment properties carried at cost by one of the Group's subsidiary, and adjustments have been made to unify the accounting policy with the Group's accounting policies below.